HMS Iron Duke (F234): Since 2011

-Iron Duke spent the first half of 2011 in the Persian Gulf before relieving off the coast Libya where she took part in combat operations for the first time in her 20-year history.
+Iron Duke spent the first half of 2011 in the Persian Gulf before relieving off the coast of Libya, where she took part in combat operations for the first time in her 20-year history.
 She entered the Joint Operating Area on 16 July 2011 and over the course of the next five days, she went to Action Stations several times to support operations ashore.
 She was responsible for the destruction of a gun battery outside the besieged town of Misrata, while the frigate’s 4.5-inch gun fired many illuminating starshells to light up targets for NATO planes.